spoonsso/dannce/README.md

 For fine-tuning DANNCE to work with your animal and system, we developed a labeling GUI, which can be found in a separate repo: https://github.com/diegoaldarondo/Label3D.
 The `Label3D` repository should be cloned with DANNCE automatically as a submodule when using `git clone --recursive https://github.com/spoonsso/dannce` When labeling is completed, the labels can be used to train DANNCE and the COMfinder network (see below) after converting the Label3D files to DANNCE format using `Label3D.exportDannce()`.

 ### Training and Predicting with the COMfinder U-Net
 DANNCE requires a reasonable estimate of the 3D position of the animal in each frame.
 We obtain this by triangulating the 2D center of mass (COM) of the animal in each frame.
 You can use your favorite method to find an estimate of the animal COM in each frame, but we trained a 2D U-Net to do it.
-Our U-Net is brittle and typically requires some additional training data to get it working on new views, new environments, and new species.
+Our U-Net typically requires some additional training data to get it working on new views, new environments, and new species.
 If working with hand-labeled data, your same data structures can be used to train both the COMfinder network and the DANNCE network.

 Given formatted data, a properly organized directory structure, and a config file (see config and demo folder, and wiki), navigate to your project folder and run
 `com-train /path/to/main_com_config.yaml`